GlitchSecure/website/_posts/2022-07-01-introducing-glitchsecure.md

 ---
 layout: post
-title: "Goodbye GlitchWitch Security, Hello GlitchSecure"
+title: "Goodbye GlitchWitch, Hello GlitchSecure"
 subtitle: "Introducing GlitchSecure, a new cyber security start-up."
 date: 2022-07-01 # Date in YYYY-MM-DD Format
 date-updated: 2023-09-29 # Add this if a change is made after the date above